 Bensham and Saltwell is a great place to be for active travel.
-It is within a short cycling distance to two major employment centres: Newcastle city centre and the Team Valley Industrial Estate.
+It is within a short cycling distance of two major employment centres: Newcastle city centre and the Team Valley Industrial Estate.
 It's unexpected, then, to discover that residents of Gateshead cycle less than the nation on average.
-More surprisingly, they walk significantly less than the nation and less than the North East as a whole.
+More surprisingly, they walk significantly less than the nation and less than the North East.

 The Indices of Multiple Deprivation (IMD) indicator shows that Bensham and Saltwell are more deprived than the rest of England and the rest of Gateshead.

 The AHAH index, an open data index focused on health outcomes, tells me that the neighbourhood has a poor balance of healthy retail outlets.
 This squares with my experience here.
 While the area has abundant high-quality green space, housing and schools, it also has an abundance of fast-food takeaways and off-licences selling alcohol and tobacco.